 (A) Attendance at instructor-led training, such as seminars, workshops, conferences, early childhood classes, and other planned learning opportunities, provided by an individual or individuals as specified in §746.1317(a) of this chapter (relating to Must the training for my caregivers and the director meet certain criteria?); or

 (B) Self-instructional training that was created by an individual or individuals, as specified in §746.1317(a) and (b) of this chapter, or self-study training.

+(19) Contract service provider--A person or entity that is contracting with the operation to provide a service, whether paid or unpaid.
+Also referred to as “contract staff” and “contractor” in this chapter.

-(18) Corporal punishment--The infliction of physical pain on a child as a means of controlling behavior.
-This includes spanking, hitting, slapping, or thumping a child.
+(20) Corporal punishment--The infliction of physical pain on a child as a means of controlling behavior.
+This includes spanking, hitting with a hand or instrument, slapping, pinching, shaking, biting, or thumping a child.

-(19) Days--Calendar days, unless otherwise stated.
+(21) Days--Calendar days, unless otherwise stated.